-Figure 2.8 View looking south west to site from PRoW near VP5
+Figure 2.10 View looking south west to site from PRoW near VP5

-Figure 2.9 View from Meriden Road near Park House farm, looking south across site (near VP9)
+Figure 2.12 Winter view from Meriden Road near Park House farm, looking south across site (near VP9)

-Figure 2.10 View from Meriden Road near Park House farm, looking south across site (near VP9)
+Figure 2.14 Winter view from Meriden Road near Park House farm, looking south across site (near VP9)

-Figure 2.11 View of site from Green End Road between Manor House Farm and Fillongley Mount, looking SSE (near VP10)
+Figure 2.15 View of site from Green End Road between Manor House Farm and Fillongley Mount, looking SSE (near VP10)

-- 2.34 Views to the site from the north (the core of Fillongley village) are largely screened due to the presence of intervening mature vegetation, including that around the Scheduled Monument (Ring and Bailey), albeit more open or filtered rather than screened in winter months. - 2.35 From further to the north (>2km distance), more distant elevated views south across the landscape, including the site, are seen from the higher land around Tipper's Hill, as indicated on the ZTV [Appendix 9, NW-03]. - 2.36 Due to roadside vegetation along the M6 views to the site from the motorway are largely partially filtered.
-Some more open views are available in glimpses when travelling along the road. - 2.37 Views from the south of the M6 are mainly quite filtered, although properties on higher ground above Corely Moor are seen from the site, so the site would be seen from these (around Kinwalsey, Hayes Hall Farm, Windmill Farm).
+- 2.39 Views to the site from the north (the core of Fillongley village, a Conservation Area) are largely screened due to the presence of intervening mature vegetation, including that around the Scheduled Monument (Ring and Bailey), albeit more open or filtered rather than screened in winter months. - 2.40 Due to roadside vegetation along the M6 views to the site from the motorway are largely partially filtered.
+Some more open views are available in glimpses when travelling along the road. - 2.41 Views from the south of the M6 are mainly quite filtered, although properties on higher ground above Corely Moor are seen from the site, so the site would be seen from these (around Kinwalsey, Hayes Hall Farm, Windmill Farm).

-Figure 2.12 View from south west corner of site near VP1
+Figure 2.16 View from south west corner of site near VP1

-Figure 2.13 View from south west corner of site near VP8
+Figure 2.17 View from south west corner of site near VP8

-2.38 The Figure below illustrates that the upper floors of properties at Far Parks on the B4089 experience open views looking south west across to the site, although from some properties in this area these views will be filtered by vegetation.
+2.42 The Figure below illustrates that the upper floors of properties at Far Parks on the B4089 experience open views looking south west across to the site, although from some properties in this area these views will be filtered by vegetation.
 This vegetation and the slightly rising land to the west of the B4098 to the south of the village limit views from the lower levels of properties and their gardens, albeit that there will be some gaps.

-Figure 2.14 Rear view of Far Parks on the B4098 from Coventry Way, showing their open aspect looking SW towards the site
+Figure 2.19 Rear view of Far Parks on the B4098 from Coventry Way, showing their open aspect looking SW towards the site